How to Manage: Understanding the problem

 — Charles Franklin Kettering

 The formulation of a problem is often more essential than its solution, which may be merely a matter of mathematical or experimental skill.
-To raise new questions, new possibilities, to regard old problems from a new angle, requires creative imagination and marks real advance in science.
+To raise new questions, new possibilities, to regard old problems from a new angle, requires creative imagination and marks real advances in science.

 — The Evolution of Physics - Albert Einstein and Leopold Infeld